HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Experiments

 \subsubsection{Datasets and Preprocessing}

-To better evaluate the proposed method, we employ four fMRI datasets with varying data sizes.
-The class distribution of brain network datasets is shown in Table \ref{tab:class_distribution}.
-1) \textit{\textbf{ADNI dataset}} \citep{44}.
-The primary goal of ADNI has been to test whether serial magnetic resonance imaging (MRI), positron emission tomography (PET), other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer’s disease (AD).
-The raw images used in this paper were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database, which contains 90 Alzheimer’s disease (AD), 96 normal controls (NC) and 76 mild cognitive impairment (MCI).
-2) \textit{\textbf{TaoWu dataset}} \citep{45}.
-The TaoWu datasets, released by ICI \citep{45}, is among the earliest image datasets made available for Parkinson’s research, which contains 20 Parkinson’s disease (PD), 20 normal controls (NC).
-3) \textit{\textbf{PPMI dataset}} \citep{45}.
-The Parkinson’s Progression Markers Initiative (PPMI) is a comprehensive study aiming to identify biological markers associated with Parkinson’s risk, onset, and progression.
-The raw images used in this article were obtained from the Parkinson's progression markers initiative (PPMI) database, which contains 53 Parkinson's disease (PD) and 53 prodromal.
-4) \textit{\textbf{ABIDE dataset}} \citep{48}.
-The Autism Brain Imaging Data Exchange (ABIDE) initiative supports the research on Autism Spectrum Disorder (ASD) by aggregating functional brain imaging data from laboratories worldwide.
-The raw images used in this article were obtained from the the Autism Brain Imaging Data Exchange (ABIDE) initiative database, which contains 488 Autism spectrum disorder (ASD) patients and 537 normal controls (NC) .
-We followed in resting-state fMRI data preprocessing \citep{46}, which involves a number of pipeline steps, including motion correction, realigning, field unwarping, normalization, bias field correction, and brain extraction.
-AAL atlas \citep{47} is applied to the preprocessed images to parcellate the brain into 90 ROIs, and the BOLD time series of every ROI were obtained by averaging the time series of all voxels inside the ROI.
+To comprehensively evaluate the proposed method, we employ four fMRI datasets with varying sample sizes.
+The class distribution of brain network datasets is presented in Table \ref{tab:class_distribution}.
+1) \textit{\textbf{ADNI dataset}} \citep{44}: The Alzheimer's Disease Neuroimaging Initiative (ADNI) primarily aims to investigate whether the combination of serial magnetic resonance imaging (MRI), positron emission tomography (PET), other biological markers, along with clinical and neuropsychological assessments, can effectively measure the progression of mild cognitive impairment (MCI) and early Alzheimer's disease (AD).
+The dataset comprises 90 Alzheimer's disease (AD) patients, 96 cognitively normal (CN) subjects, and 76 individuals with mild cognitive impairment (MCI).
+2) \textit{\textbf{TaoWu dataset}} \citep{45}: Released by the International Conference on Imaging (ICI) \citep{45}, the TaoWu dataset represents one of the earliest neuroimaging collections for Parkinson's disease research, containing 20 Parkinson's disease (PD) patients and 20 normal controls (NC).
+3) \textit{\textbf{PPMI dataset}} \citep{45}: The Parkinson's Progression Markers Initiative (PPMI) is a landmark longitudinal study designed to identify biomarkers of Parkinson's disease risk, onset, and progression.
+Our study utilizes data from 53 Parkinson's disease (PD) patients and 53 prodromal cases obtained from the PPMI database.
+4) \textit{\textbf{ABIDE dataset}} \citep{48}: The Autism Brain Imaging Data Exchange (ABIDE) initiative facilitates Autism Spectrum Disorder (ASD) research by aggregating functional brain imaging data from multiple international sites.
+Our analysis includes 488 ASD patients and 537 normal controls (NC) from the ABIDE database.